 Presentations on Attitudinal Healing were made to professionals as well as support staff of the Family Health Services Division of the Department of Health -- Maternal & Child Health Branch.
 Participants included Nurses, Social Workers, and Project Managers.

 Hawai'i Department of Human Services

-Attitudinal Healing seminars were conducted for the Child Welfare Division of the Department of Human Services in connection with their work to initiate systems change in the area of child protection.
-Attitudinal Healing speaks directly to the support of the mental health of social workers engaged in the many sordid experiences they may encounter when working for the welfare of children on behalf of the State.
+Attitudinal Healing seminars were conducted for the Child Welfare Division of the Department of Human Services in connection with their work to initiate systems changes in the area of child protection.
+Attitudinal Healing speaks directly to the support of the mental health of Social Workers engaged in the many sordid experiences they may encounter when working for the welfare of children on behalf of the State.

 Additionally, beginner and advanced workshops in Attitudinal Healing and AH facilitator training were conducted for a wide range of professionals throughout the Department of Human Services including the Institute of Human Services.

 Hawai'i Department of Human Services: Foster Youth Program

 Attitudinal Healing workshops were conducted in conjunction with the Foster Youth Program on Oahu, Hawai’i under the direction of their Director, Merton Chinen, who is also a founding Board Member of the Hawai’i Center for Attitudinal Healing and the retired Director of Youth Services for Hawai’i.

 A two-day Attitudinal Healing workshop was attended by diverse government officials from approximately two dozen departments/organizations.